Diabetes Complications and Risks

 Kidney damage

 The kidneys filter about a half cup of blood every minute, removing wastes and extra fluid from your body.
-Over time, diabetes can damage your kidneys so they no longer work effectively, requiring either dialysis or a transplant.
+Over time, diabetes can damage your kidneys so they stop working effectively, requiring dialysis or a transplant.
+Dialysis is a procedure that removes waste products and excess fluid from the blood.

 Eye damage